Scorporo

 Scorporo ([ˈskɔrporo], lit. 'parceling out') is a partially compensatory, mixed-member majoritarian electoral system, sometimes referred to as a negative vote transfer system (NVT) whereby a portion of members are elected in single-member districts (SMDs) and a portion are elected from a list.
 It may be fully defined as a parallel voting system which excludes a portion (up to 100%) of the SMD winners' votes in electing the proportional tier, to result in a more proportional outcome.
-The exclusion of a portion of the SMD winners' votes is what makes scorporo fundamentally different from parallel voting and somewhat closer to mixed member proportional representation, and thereby between the two in terms of proportionality.
-The system is only known to have been used in Italy and for a portion of the compensatory tier of the National Assembly of Hungary.
+The exclusion of a portion of the SMD winners' votes is what makes scorporo fundamentally different from parallel voting and somewhat closer to the additional member system in the UK (a form of mixed-member proportional representation) in theory.
+However, the design proved particularly susceptible to the decoy list strategy, and as a result by 2001 had devolved into a de facto parallel voting system.
+The scorporo method is only known to have been used in Italy, but a similar version is in used for the National Assembly of Hungary.

 Use in Italy

 Scorporo was in force for elections to the bicameral Parliament of Italy based on Law 277/1993 from 1993 to 2005.
 Under this system, members could be elected in two ways: